michaelgrosner/tribeca/etc/README.md

     4. `autoMy Bot` - Shows `My Bot` in the title and auto start trading on boot.

-  * MongoDbUrl - If you are on macOS, change "K-mongo" in the URL to the output of `boot2docker ip` on your host machine.
-If you are running an existing mongoDB server, replace the URL with the existing server's URL.
-If you are running from a Linux machine, you should not have to modify anything (usually is just `mongodb://localhost:27017/K`).

   * TradedPair - Any combination of the following currencies are supported, if the target EXCHANGE supports trading the currency pair:

     - BTC, LTC, EUR, GBP, CNY, CAD, ETH, ETC, BFX, RRT, ZEC, BCN, DASH, DOGE